Dynamic Model Routing and Cascading for Efficient LLM Inference: A Survey: Cascades

 Beyond single-model confidence estimation, ensemble approaches take a complementary direction by querying multiple models simultaneously.
 LM-Blender \citep{Jiang2023-LLM-Blender} uses an ensemble framework that queries multiple LLMs during inference, selects the best responses, and then merges them into one response.
 The framework consists of two main modules: Pair Ranker, which uses pairwise comparisons to rank candidate outputs from multiple LLMs, and Gen Fuser, which fuses the top-ranked outputs to generate an improved response.
 First, the Pair Ranker employs a cross-attention encoder to jointly encode the input and candidate pairs, achieving high correlation with human and ChatGPT-based rankings.
 Then, the Gen Fuser further enhances output quality by synthesizing the best aspects of top candidates.
 The approach is evaluated on the MixInstruct benchmark, demonstrating significant improvements over individual LLMs and baseline ensembling methods.

 While several cascading approaches restart generation from scratch when a query is escalated to a more capable model, others simply refine the response already generated by the smaller model.
 In the area of machine translation (MT), cascaded system designs have been extensively studied and deployed in production.
 Work on automatic post-editing (APE) formulates translation as a two-stage process, in which a base MT system produces an initial hypothesis that is selectively refined by a more capable model when necessary.
-Usually, quality estimation (QE) models are used to score initial translations, and the routing system decides whether to accept a translation or to escalate to an APE model depending on predefined thresholds \citep{Specia2018-MT-QE,Zerva2024-WMT-QE}.
+Usually, quality estimation (QE) models are used to score initial translations, and the routing system decides whether to accept a translation or to escalate to an APE model depending on predefined criteria or thresholds \citep{Specia2018-MT-QE,Hendy2023-LLM-MT,Moslem2023-AdaptiveMT,Zerva2024-WMT-QE}.
 This cascading approach has also been extended to terminology-constrained APE, instructing an LLM to integrate the required terms into the translations \citep{Moslem2023-Terminology}.
-As there is no need to send the translations that already include the pre-approved terms to the LLM for terminology-constrained post-editing, this can reduce the number of translations that require post-editing.
+Skipping post-editing for translations that already include pre-approved terms can reduce the overall post-editing load.
 Such an efficient workflow can save resources, and minimise latency at inference time.
 Similarly, there are potential advantages of employing an LLM for post-editing rather than for direct translation.
 Instead of solely relying on the translation quality of the LLM, quality estimation can be performed to select the best MT model in general or for the current source text segment.
 Ultimately, only segments that do not meet quality criteria are then passed to the LLM for post-editing.
+Furthermore, QE-based deferral has also been applied directly to routing between small and large translation models, bypassing post-editing entirely. \citet{Farinhas2025-TranslateSmart} use QE metrics as deferral rules in a cascaded system, invoking the larger model only for a fraction of segments.
+These cascading approaches demonstrate that quality estimation can effectively guide escalation decisions in hybrid model deployment, reducing large model calls while maintaining quality.